 Hello friends!
 Tweed Rides are fun no matter where they are in this world.
 This may be your first Tweed Ride, so here are some things to consider:

 - Be punctual!
-We gather at our start location at 10 AM, and depart at 11.
-While it’s perfectly fine to get there at 10:55 AM, especially if you’ve spent the whole morning fretting about your outfit, we implore you to get there as early as you can.
+We gather at our start location for at least one hour.
+While it’s perfectly fine to get there five minutes before scheduled departure, especially if you’ve spent the whole morning fretting about your outfit, we implore you to get there as early as you can.
 Otherwise you’ll be missing one of the best things about Tweed Runs: The chance to check out the people and their bikes before the ride, plus the chance to socialize.

 - Don’t forget about your bike!
 Of course you also need a bicycle!
 While there is no specific requirement for what bike you bring, the spirit of the Tweed Run leans towards simpler and vintage.
 We realize that not everyone has a fleet of bikes to choose from, so bring what you got.
 But if you have the choice between a modern carbon fibre race bike with electromagnetic shifting and hydraulastic disc brakes, or a vintage 1968 Raleigh Superbe three speed, we’d go for the Superbe.
 Don’t forget to dress up your bike as well!
 Baskets, bells, flowers, nice looking bags, you name it.